Looking for Care? Let's Get Started!

 - Respect the patient’s need for privacy.
 End-of-life care for many people is often a battle to preserve their dignity and end their life as comfortably as possible.

-Patient and caregiver needs in late-stage care
+Patient and caregiver needs during end-of-life care:

 - Practical care and assistance.
 Perhaps your loved one can no longer talk, sit, walk, eat, or make sense of the world.
 Routine activities, including bathing, feeding, toileting, dressing, and turning may require total support and increased physical strength on the part of the caregiver.
 These tasks can be supported by personal care assistants, a hospice team, or physician-ordered nursing services.